robflop/motiful/Wiki-Usage.md

 #### Explanation:
  - response: An optional response to attach to the quote.
-    * For clarity: The message selection happens by reacting to it, so no argument needs to be given.
+    * For clarity: The message selection happens by reacting to it, so no snippet, user or other arguments need to be given.
+	* You *must* react using the 💬 emoji for the command to progress.

 # quote